denis-stepanov/advent-db/README.md

 (advent-pyenv) $
 ```

 It is recommended (but not required) to keep already processed jingle WAV files around in the case fingerprinting needs to be reexecuted.
-Dejavu will recognize and skip records which have already been submitted.
+You can re-submit the entire folders many times; Dejavu will recognize and skip records which have already been submitted.

 (optional) At this point you can run AdVent again and press `Play` in Audacity; AdVent should now recognize the track: